mothership/rds-auth-proxy/README.md

 ![Connecting with psql](./docs/images/psql.gif)

-As a side note, this pairs extremely well with a tool like [saml2aws](https://github.com/Versent/saml2aws) to ensure AWS/database access uses temporary credentials.
+This pairs extremely well with a tool like [saml2aws](https://github.com/Versent/saml2aws) to ensure all AWS/database access uses temporary credentials.

-## General Usage
+## Documentation

 General documentation is available on our [project site](https://mothership.github.io/rds-auth-proxy/).